Kmagameguy/portfolio/assets/documents/KevinAktugResume.md

   - Supported new merchandise additions within Custom Ink's catalog.
   - Wrote and maintained Bash/Shell and Powershell scripts that automated workflows and assisted with system deployments and other maintenance.
   - Acted as a product manager for Art Operations initiatives.
-  - Designed and implemented a robust remote-work program.
   - Led desktop hardware and software support for ~200 team members.
   - Prepared hardware and software for team member onboarding.